MikeKSmith/MSToolkit/README.md

   respVCov = 5,
   interimSubj = ".3,.7")

-# This example generates 500 .CSV files with 400 subjects each to store the replicate datasets in the “ReplicateData” directory.
+# This example generates 500 .CSV files with 400 subjects each to store the replicate datasets in the "ReplicateData" directory.
 ```

 Once data has been generated, the next step is to analyze the replicate